Zugspitze

 Panoramic Observation Deck

-The observation deck at Zugspitze provides some of the most stunning views in the Alps.
-Be sure to bring your camera to capture the breathtaking scenery.
-On a clear day, you can see landmarks such as the **Eibsee Lake** and the **Wetterwande**.
+The observation deck offers some of the most spectacular views in the Alps.
+Capture the stunning scenery, including landmarks like Eibsee Lake and the Wetterwandeck.

 Skiing and Snowboarding